fnakstad/fnakstad/source/_posts/2013-08-04-authentication-in-single-page-applications-with-angular.js-part-2.markdown

 {% gist 6031923 %}

 To enforce the access levels I’ve set on my routes I made a middleware component.
-This middleware component will calculate whether the current user has access to the requested route using a bitwise OR operation on the access level of the route and role of the requesting user.
+This middleware component will calculate whether the current user has access to the requested route using a bitwise AND operation on the access level of the route and role of the requesting user.
 If the user is found to not have access the sever will respond with a HTTP 403, and break out of the middleware chain.
 You might also notice that I fall back on the respective <code>public</code> values for access levels and user roles by default if no user is logged in or if the route does not contain the accessLevel property.

 {% gist 6165691 %}